mind-and-motion/mind-and-motion.github.io/index.md

 {:.organiser-photo}
 ![Debargha Dey]({{ site.url }}{{ site.baseurl }}/assets/dummy.gif)

-Information Science, Cornell Tech, New York, NY, USA
+Information Science, Cornell Tech, New York, NY, USA.

 Debargha Dey is a postdoctoral researcher at Cornell Tech, with a research focus on human-automation interaction.
 He received his PhD in Industrial Design from TU Eindhoven and has 8+ years of experience in the domain of human factors for automated driving and traffic behavior.